Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Enguiço era com effeito o nome que me davam na casa―por eu ser magro, entrar sempre as portas com o pé direito, tremer de ratos, ter á cabeceira da cama uma lithographia de Nossa Senhora das Dôres que pertencera á mamã, e corcovar.

-"Enguiço" was indeed the name they gave me in the house—because I was skinny, always entered with my right foot, scared of mice, had a lithograph of Our Lady of Sorrows on my bed that belonged to my mother, and would cringe.
+Indeed, 'Enguiço' was the name they gave me in the house - because I was thin, always entered the doors with my right foot, trembled at the sight of mice, had a lithograph of Our Lady of Sorrows at my bedside that had belonged to my mother, and had a crooked back.

 Infelizmente corcóvo―do muito que verguei o espinhaço, na Universidade, recuando como uma pêga assustada diante dos senhores Lentes; na repartição, dobrando a fronte ao pó perante os meus Directores Geraes.

-Unfortunately, I cringed—from the shame I felt, at university, retreating like a frightened mouse in front of the Lentes; at the office, bowing my head to the dust in front of my General Directors.
+Unfortunately, I was a coward - because I bent my back so much, at the University, retreating like a frightened mare in front of Mr. Lentes; at the office, bowing my head to the dust in front of my Directors Generals.

 Esta attitude de resto convém ao bacharel; ella mantem a disciplina n'um Estado bem organisado; e a mim garantia-me a tranquillidade dos domingos, o uso d'alguma roupa branca, e vinte mil reis mensaes.

-This demeanor is suitable for a bachelor; it maintains discipline in a well-organized state; and it ensures me peace on Sundays, the privilege of wearing white clothing, and twenty thousand reis in allowance.
+This attitude, however, suits a bachelor; it maintains discipline in a well-organized state; and it guaranteed me the tranquility of Sundays, the use of some white clothes, and twenty thousand reis monthly.

 Não posso negar, porém, que n'esse tempo eu era ambicioso―como o reconheciam sagazmente a Madame Marques e o lepido Couceiro.

-I cannot deny, however, that at that time I was ambitious—as Madame Marques and the charming Couceiro recognized sagaciously.
+I cannot deny, however, that at that time I was ambitious - as Madame Marques and the refined Couceiro sagely recognized.

-It wasn't that I yearned to lead vast human flocks from the top of a throne; it wasn't that my crazy soul ever aspired to ride through the streets in a Company train, followed by a swaying postman; but I was driven by the desire to dine at the Central Hotel with Champagne, to shake the delicate hand of viscountesses, and, at least twice a week, to fall asleep, in a silent ecstasy, upon the fresh breast of Venus.
+not that my foolish soul ever aspired to ride around Baixa in a Company tram, followed by a clattering mailbox; - but I was stung by the desire to be able to dine at the Hotel Central with Champagne, shake the delicate hands of viscountesses, and, at least twice a week, fall asleep, in a silent ecstasy, on the cool breast of Venus.

-moços que vos dirigieis vivamente a S. Carlos, atabafados em paletots caros onde alvejava a gravata de soirée!
+Oh! moços que vos dirigieis vivamente a S. Carlos, atabafados em paletots caros onde alvejava a gravata de soirée!
+Oh!

 tipoias, apinhadas de andaluzas, batendo galhardamente para os touros―quantas vezes me fizestes suspirar!

-top hats, packed with Andalusian women, striking bravely at the bulls—how many times have you made me sigh!
+tipoyas, crowded with Andalusians, bravely charging towards the bulls - how many times you made me sigh!

 Porque a certeza de que os meus vinte mil reis por mez e o meu geito encolhido de enguiço me excluiam para sempre d'essas alegrias sociaes vinha-me então ferir o peito―como uma frecha que se crava n'um tronco, e fica muito tempo vibrando!

-Because the certainty that my twenty thousand reis per month and my meek, timid nature excluded me from such social joys forever, it then pierced my chest—like an arrow that strikes a tree trunk and vibrates for a long time!
+Because the certainty that my twenty thousand reis per month and my crooked back would forever exclude me from these social joys would then pierce my chest - like an arrow that embeds itself in a trunk, and vibrates for a long time!

 Ainda assim, eu não me considerava sombriamente um «pária».

-Nevertheless, I did not consider myself somberly a "outcast."
+Still, I did not gloomily consider myself a "pariah".

 Depois, nunca fui excessivamente infeliz―porque não tenho imaginação: não me consumia, rondando e almejando em torno de paraisos ficticios, nascidos da minha propria alma desejosa como nuvens da evaporação d'um lago; não suspirava, olhando as lucidas estrellas, por um amor á Romeo, ou por uma gloria social á Camors.

-Then, I was never excessively unhappy—because I lack imagination: I did not consume myself, wandering and aspiring around fictional paradises born from my own yearning soul like clouds from a lake's evaporation; I did not sigh, looking at the clear stars, for a love to Romeo, or for a social glory à la Camors.
+After all, I was never excessively unhappy - because I have no imagination: I was not consumed, wandering and dreaming of fictitious paradises, born from my own desirous soul like clouds from the evaporation of a lake; I did not sigh, looking at the luminous stars, for a love like Romeo, or for a social glory like Camors.

 Sou um positivo.